Why is it so Hard to Lose Weight with Hashimoto’s?

 Inflammation and your thyroid make weight gain worse in a vicious cycle.

 Excess weight gain results in the release of cytokines and chemokines (10) which in turn may make thyroid function worse.

-The worse thyroid function gets the easier it is for you to gain weight.
+The worse your thyroid function gets the easier it is for you to gain weight.

 And the cycle repeats.

 Cooling down inflammation is an important way to stop this cycle to not only prevent further weight gain but to also slow down or stop the attack of your own immune system on your thyroid gland.

 When it comes to managing inflammation in Hashimoto’s, one of the best things you can do is simply avoid those things which trigger inflammation or make it worse.

 Things like eating inflammatory foods and oils, exposing yourself to too much stress, not getting enough sleep, exposure to environmental chemicals (11) or toxins, and chronic infections, can all contribute to low-grade inflammation.

 The key to stopping this inflammation isn’t to take something like an anti-inflammatory medication but instead to stop the root cause of the inflammation.